Three Men and a Little Lady: Soundtrack

 One of the most widely recognized tracks from the film is "Waiting for a Star to Fall" by Boy Meets Girl, which featured during the final wedding scene and end credits.
 The film's soundtrack album contains the three leads' singing "Goodnite, Sweetheart, Goodnite" from Three Men and a Baby, which had no soundtrack album of its own.

-Reboot
+Sequel

-In June 2010, a third film tentatively titled Three Men and a Bride was announced to be developed by Disney.
+In June 2010, Selleck said that Disney had discussed with him on developing a sequel tentatively titled Three Men and a Bride.

-The project was eventually abandoned in favor of a reboot.
-As of December 2020, the as-of-yet untitled reboot is in development, with Zac Efron cast in a starring role.
-The film is intended to be a streaming exclusive film, for Disney+.
-As of January 2023 the film has yet to be made.
+While Selleck later stated the third film "seemed to be real, then disappeared" in 2013, a Disney spokesman said that a new Three Men and a Baby entry was in development.
+A remake of the first film was announced in 2020 for the Disney+ streaming service with Zac Efron set to be in the cast.
+As of 2023, Mo Marable was still set to direct the remake as his first feature film.